|

 Chapter seven touches the influence of IT on productivity.

 In 2008 he published The Big Switch Rewiring the World, from Edison to Google Nicholas Carr Books.
-This 276 pages book got 20 mostly positive reviews and managed to get the Amazon sales rank 3000, but an interesting thing I noticed is that when on May 10, 2008 I published my, highly critical review it was immediately followed with 5-star review.
+This 276 pages book got 20 mostly positive reviews and managed to get the Amazon sales rank 3000, but an interesting thing I noticed is that when on May 10, 2008 I published my, highly critical review it was immediately followed with a 5-star review.

-Copyright © 1996-2009 by Dr. Nikolai Bezroukov. www.softpanorama.org was created as a service to the UN Sustainable Development Networking Programme (SDNP) in the author free time.
-Submit comments This document is an industrial compilation designed and created exclusively for educational use and is placed under the copyright of the Open Content License(OPL).
-Site uses AdSense so you need to be aware of Google privacy policy.
+Copyright © 1996-2021 by Softpanorama Society. www.softpanorama.org was initially created as a service to the (now defunct) UN Sustainable Development Networking Programme (SDNP) without any remuneration.
+This document is an industrial compilation designed and created exclusively for educational use and is distributed under the Softpanorama Content License.
 Original materials copyright belong to respective owners.
 Quotes are made for educational purposes only in compliance with the fair use doctrine.

 Disclaimer: